Ryoko Shiraishi

 Ryoko Shiraishi (白石 涼子, Shiraishi Ryōko) is a Japanese voice actress and singer from Kashiba, Nara.
 She is affiliated with Aoni Production.

 Possessing a husky voice, Shiraishi voices young to teenage men as well as young girls and teenage women.
 However, in a break from tradition, one of her most famous roles is the brash and hot-headed Asuka Kazama, who is noted for speaking with a strong Osaka accent, which is one of Shiraishi's specialist skills.
 She was also formerly a member of the voice acting unit Drops, along with Ai Nonaka, Akemi Kanda, Tomoko Kaneda, and Mariko Kōda.

+Shiraishi is also very active in voice dubbing foreign dramas and movies.
+In particular, she is exclusively in charge of covering Miley Cyrus' roles.
+Many of her dubbing works are closely relative to the Disney Channel.

 Shiraishi married on September 6, 2012, but divorced in 2013.